insta-advance/data-governance-tool/ISSUES.md

 Fix: So that you don't have to guess from structure (impossible in some cases) or check in what endpoint the id exists at, a new endpoint Bases is introduced with a api/bases/gettype/{id} endpoint.

 ---

+## <span style="color:green">(Solved)</span> Functionality issue: It's possible to have two files with same name.

+Because files exists both in UnstructuredFiles and StructuredFiles they have separate constraints preventing a datostore from having two files with a same path.
+This means there could exists a StructuredFile and a UnstructuredFile with identical names in the same datastore.

+Fix: Common base table File from which Structured-/UnstructuredFiles are derived.

+ ---

 ## <span style="color:red">(TODO)</span> Usability issue: PUT in KeyRelationships/CompositeKeyField

 You can't change a primary key (composite) to update a relationship.